 Marinated Mushrooms Recipe

 This marinated mushrooms recipe with garlic and herbs is ready in just 20 minutes, plus marinating time.
-A favorite of mine for more than 20 years, it is originally from Claudia Roden’s cookbook, Book of Middle Eastern Food, which was first published in 1968, and still a resource on my shelf.
+A favorite of mine for more than 20 years, it is originally from Claudia Roden’s cookbook, Book of Middle Eastern Food.
+The book was originally published in 1968, and yet still an incredible resource!
 I think this recipe lends itself to experimenting with dried herbs.
 In this particular version I suggest dried thyme or oregano, but basil or a premixed Italian seasoning would be delicious too.

 - 3 cloves garlic

 - ½ cup extra virgin olive oil

 - 3 Tablespoons lemon juice, freshly squeezed, or to taste

 - 1 teaspoon dried thyme or oregano

 - 1 pound small button or cremini mushrooms*

 - Smash peeled garlic cloves with the back of the knife.
 Roughly chop 1 cup of parsley leaves.